-Here you’ll find software that is useful in the radio studio, production booth, theatre/sports-ground, or just at home managing a music collection.
-Whether it’s a jingle/sound-effects application, broadcast logger, or even a studio clock/status display, split advert/jingle playout or even a split-link recorder – there’s something here for community, commercial and internet broadcasters of all sizes.
+Here you’ll find software that is useful in the radio studio, production booth, theatre, sports-ground, or just at home managing a music collection.
+Whether it’s a jingle/sound-effects application, broadcast audio logger, AM/DAB/FM transmitter finder, a studio clock/status display, split advert/jingle playout or even a split-link recorder – there’s something here for community, commercial and internet broadcasters of all sizes.

-DAC Cartwall – is for playing spontaneous items like jingles, sound-effects, news clips as well as music.
-Each “Set” offers 56 buttons per page, 10 pages and an unlimited number of Cartwall Sets giving you almost instant access to your audio.
-Have a set for each show, presenter or daypart – Buttons can be coloured for easy recognition and then played instantly or loaded into a player for manual start/stop.
+Each “Set” offers 10 pages of 56 buttons plus an unlimited number of “Sets” giving you almost instant access to your audio.
+Create a Set for each show, presenter or daypart – Buttons can be coloured for easy recognition and then played instantly or loaded into a “deck” for manual start/stop.
 Automatic ducking/fading and player sequencing also supported.
 Drag ‘n’ drop or use the built in database to import, sort, search and play audio effortlessly.

-Designed to run on a wall-mounted flat-screen, StudioScreen offers 2x stereo VU Meters, silence alert, large analogue clock and OnAir/Phone signalling plus a “now playing” display.
-It can also accept incoming UDP commands from a playout system allowing you to designate an LED to your “traffic flag” status or other alert status.
+Designed to run on a wall-mounted flat-screen, StudioScreen offers stereo VU Meters, silence alert, large analogue clock plus OnAir/Phone signalling and a “now playing” display.
+It accepts incoming UDP commands from a playout system allowing you to designate an LED to your “traffic flag” status or other alert.

-A cheaper “Basic” licence offers stereo VU Meter, Clock, Now Playing text and 1 “OnAir” LED.
+A cheaper “Basic” licence offers a single VU Meter, Clock, Now Playing text and 1 “OnAir” LED.
 The Pro Licence adds another VU Meter, LEDs 2,3,4, UDP network/remote control, RSS news and weather temperature displays.

 Both licences allow for simple control via fader-start/contact-closure via joystick (such as my USB Joystick Interface) or Vellemen K8055.